pylhc/pylhc.github.io/docs/resources/publications.md

     }
     ```

-??? abstract "Beam Offset Impact On The Polarization In The CLIC Beam Delivery System, `A. Simitcioglu, I. Tapan, R. Tomas, J. Barranco, and M. Beckmann`, [Can.
+??? abstract "Beam Offset Impact on the Polarization in the CLIC Beam Delivery System, `A. Simitcioglu, I. Tapan, R. Tomas, J. Barranco, and M. Beckmann`, [Can.
 J. Phys., 2018](https://cdnsciencepub.com/doi/abs/10.1139/cjp-2017-0251){target=_blank}"
     ```
     @article{cjp-2017-0251,
       title = {Beam Offset Impact on the Polarization in the {{CLIC}} Beam Delivery System},